our-story-media/ourstory-resources/doc_gen/guide/capture/README.md

 <!-- ::: tip WiFi / 3G Connection Required

-This step in the process requires that the tablets have a connection to the Our Story Dashboard.
-With Titan this means making sure your local WiFi is turned on, and the Our Story Titan application is running.
+This step in the process requires that the tablets have a connection to the Indaba Dashboard.
+With Titan this means making sure your local WiFi is turned on, and the Indaba Titan application is running.

 ::: -->